ajmpawlik/CV-Aleksandra-Pawlik/README.md

 #### Avid, fast and independent learner

 Curiosity, thirst for understanding, and a desire for intellectual growth are at the very core of what lead me to explore anthropology, media, and economics in the academic settings.
 I applied my knowledge in practice through work as a researcher/monitoring and evaluation consultant - drawing from the skillset of anthropologist and economist, as well as in radio and print applying the tools of journalistic trade.

+I enjoyed the self-led curriculum at Makers Academy that developed my skills in applying a methodical approach to solving new problems using industry best practice.

 <!-- I enjoyed the process of learning "on the job".
 In 2012, without prior experience, I have been entrusted with managing finance and administration of an American law firm in Kabul and took on this challenge.
 I successfully introduced an improved accounting system during the first quarter of my engagement in the company.
 Through that I proved to myself that once focused on the task and exploration of best practices, there is no limit to what one can learn in a short period. -->